composewell/packcheck/README.md

 `${TOOLS_DIR}/ghc/${GHCVER}*/bin`.
 This is to facilitate selecting any GHC version from an `hvr/ghc` ubuntu PPA installation without putting all the myriad GHC version directories explicitly in your `PATH`.

+If all of the above fails `packcheck` looks for ghc in the `stack` install locations.

 ## packcheck-safe